-To comply with State regulations, the Town of Keene, will be annually issuing a report describing the quality of your drinking water.
+To comply with State and Federal regulations, the Town of Keene will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
+Last year your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
 If you have any questions about this report or concerning your drinking water, please contact Savana Li, Water Operator, at (518) 576-4444.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled town board meetings.
-The meetings are held the second Tuesday of each month, 7:30 PM at the Town Hall.
+The meetings are held the second Tuesday of each month at 7:00 p.m. and the last Tuesday of each month at 5:30 p.m. at the Town Hall.